Teacher Fights Discipline After DEI Training; Holds Union Accountable

 Teacher’s Victory Expands Rights of Connecticut Public Employees

-For the first time, Connecticut has acknowledged that nonmembers must be treated equally to members when it comes to arbitration.
+For the first time, Connecticut has acknowledged that union nonmembers must be treated equally to members when it comes to arbitration.

 “The Board’s ruling couldn’t be more clear: a public-sector union official cannot use an employee’s membership status as the basis for discrimination,” said Nathan McGrath, president and general counsel for the Fairness Center.
 “John’s resounding victory solidifies the rights of every Connecticut public employee who chooses not to be a member of a union.”